You are hereWhich Grow Light? | Marijuana Grow Light Guide

 If possible, opt for bulbs labeled as "High Output."
 This ensures that you're getting the most lumens (light) from your bulbs.
 But any T5 bulbs will work - hundreds of cannabis growers have the harvests to prove it!

-You may or may not know about the LED grow light craze among marijuana growers.
+You may or may not know about the LED grow light craze which is common among cutting-edge marijuana growers.

 Today, I'll be answering the following questions:

-- Why is there so much controversy about whether LED grow lights even work?
+- Why is there so much controversy about LED grow lights?

 - Which companies, if any, have the best LED grow lights (specifically for growing marijuana)?

-Now, I'm talking about grow lights made of light emitting diodes, commonly known as LEDs.
+Grow lights made of light emitting diodes are commonly known as LEDs.
 You may have seen ads for these lights, which often resemble UFOs, and claim to be the growing technology of the future.

 First invented in 1927, no one could find any practical use for these tiny lights until 1962, when LEDs first hit the scene in 1962 as glowing red indicators on electronics.